EventStoreContrib/eventstore-projection-utils/README.md

-# eventstore-docker-utils
+# eventstore-projection-utils
-A docker image to make it easier to deploy/manage event store instances
+A docker image to make it easier to manage event store projections